Profile of John Benjamin Owens

 Having always been fascinated by the world of herpetology, I first obtained my Master of Zoology degree in Bangor University in 2016.
 Working under the supervision of Dr Wolfgang Wüster, I investigated the hybrid zone between Crotalus scutulatus and Crotalus viridis, studying the presence of toxin genes on both sides and within the hybrid zone.

-Alongside my PhD I am also involved with snakebite related work in India.
+I am heavily involved with snakebite related work in India.
 Primarily in the Himalayan regions where I am interested to learn about the diversity of venomous snakes which are involved in human-snake conflict.

 - Togridou, A., Graham, S., Santra, V., Owens, J. B., Bharti, O., Malhotra, A. (2020) Prevention is Better than Cure.
 Episthmes Agogis.